BuildingSync/schema/proposals/2022/BuildingSync Project Haystack Example.md

 # BuildingSync Project Haystack Example

-The files in this directory contain an example implementation of connecting a BuildingSync model (.xml) to a [Project Haystack](https://project-haystack.org/) model (.json).
-The files are _not_ valid schema representations and are shortened to highlight the relevant common elements and entities.
+The examples below demonstrate an implementation for connecting a BuildingSync model (.xml) to a [Project Haystack](https://project-haystack.org/) model (.json).
+The examples are _not_ valid schema representations and are shortened to highlight the relevant common elements and entities.

 ## BuildingSync

-The BuildingSync XML file contains three _new_ high-level elements under the `<Building>` element, listed below, that describe details of the metadata ontology or schema.
+The BuildingSync XML below contains three _new_ high-level elements under the `<Building>` element that describe details of the metadata ontology or schema.
 These elements are placed here to accomodate multiple buildings on a single site that may use different metadata schemas, e.g. Brick, Haystack, and ASHRAE 223.

-The file also contains one _new_ low-level element `<NEWExternalMetaDataEntityID>` showing an example connection to a Haystack entity, shown below.
+The XML also contains one _new_ low-level element `<NEWExternalMetaDataEntityID>` showing an example connection to a Haystack entity, shown below.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>